Home » International Relations » UN High Seas Treaty

 • The treaty also establishes the International Tribunal for the Law of the Sea (ITLOS), to hear disputes related to the interpretation and application of UNCLOS.

-Need for the Treaty
+Need for the High Seas Treaty

 • The world’s oceans provide oxygen that sustains human and animal life, drive weather systems and store about one-quarter of the planet-heating carbon dioxide generated by human activities.

-• According to the Red List of Threatened Species by IUCN, nearly 10 percent of underwater plants and animals assessed so far are threatened with extinction.
+• According to the Red List of Threatened Species by IUCN, nearly 10 per cent of underwater plants and animals assessed so far are threatened with extinction.

 • According to NASA, 90% of global warming is occurring in the ocean.